anvidev01/LeetCode/README.md

 # LeetCode
-DSA Problems solved for LeetCode problems by Anvi Singh.
+DSA Problems solved for LeetCode by Anvi Singh.